-We are excited to announce that we will again host a Master Showmanship Contest at the 2021 Bureau County 4-H Fair.
-The contest will be coordinated by the Bureau County Farm Bureau and Bureau County 4-H. The winner of the local competition will represent Bureau County at the state MSC event on Friday, August 13 at the Illinois State Fair.
+We are excited to announce that we will again host a Master Showmanship Contest at the 2022 Bureau County 4-H Fair.
+The contest will be coordinated by the Bureau County Farm Bureau and Bureau County 4-H. The winner of the local competition will represent Bureau County at the state MSC event on Friday, August 12 at the Illinois State Fair.

-The local contest will take place on Friday, July 16 at approximately 7:30 p.m. in the Swine/Sheep Show Ring.
+The local contest will take place on Friday, July 15 at approximately 7:30 p.m. in the Swine/Sheep Show Ring.
 Rules are as follows:

-- The exhibitor must be a Bureau County 4-H member between the ages of 14 and 18 (must be at least 14 as of September 1, 2020 but cannot have reached their 19th birthday before September 1, 2020 - birthdate between 9/2/2001 and 9/1/2006). - 2.
+- 1. The exhibitor must be a Bureau County 4-H member between the ages of 14 and 18 (must be at least 14 as of September 1, 2021 but cannot have reached their 19th birthday before September 1, 2021 birthdate between 9/2/2002 and 9/1/2007). - 2.
 An exhibitor may participate in the Master Showmanship Contest for more than one consecutive year. - 3.
-The exhibitor must be able to attend and participate in the state contest Friday, August 13, 2021 @ 7:00 p.m. (or 30 minutes following the conclusion of the beef cattle show) at the Illinois State Fair.
+The exhibitor must be able to attend and participate in the state contest Friday, August 12, 2022 @ 7:00 p.m. (or 30 minutes following the conclusion of the beef cattle show) at the Illinois State Fair.
 If the county winner cannot participate in the state contest, the Reserve Master Showman may attend in his/her place. - 4.
 Each contestant must exhibit one of each: a steer or heifer, a market or breeding lamb, and a market hog or breeding gilt.
 Participants must supply their own livestock for the competition.
 Each exhibitor must own or borrow the livestock from other registered 4-H members.
 These animals must be shown at the current 4-H Fair.
 The winner will be responsible for securing their own animals for the state competition (assistance can be provided in identifying local 4-H livestock exhibitors at the state fair). - 5.
 Prizes will be awarded to both the Champion and Reserve Champion Master Showman.
 The champion will represent Bureau County at the state level. - 6.
 Contest organizers maintain the right to expel any individual who has violated any of the rules or who exhibits improper conduct that is unbecoming of a 4-H member. - 7.
-In the event of a state contest cancellation, contest organizers (Bureau County Farm Bureau and Bureau County 4-H) are not liable for any lost revenues, expenses incurred, or schedule inconvenience, and are not bound to issue any awards or prizes at the state level. - 8.
-The county and state contests will adhere to any and all guidelines in relation to the Illinois State Fair issued by the Illinois Department of Agriculture - 9.
+The contest organizers have the right to cancel the contest if too few participants register for the event. - 8.
+In the event of a state contest cancellation, contest organizers (Bureau County Farm Bureau and Bureau County 4-H) are not liable for any lost revenues, expenses incurred, or schedule inconvenience, and are not bound to issue any awards or prizes at the state level. - 9.
+The county and state contests will adhere to any and all guidelines in relation to the Illinois State Fair issued by the Illinois Department of Agriculture - 10.
 Registration for the county event is being coordinated through the University of Illinois Extension Bureau County office, 850 Thompson, Princeton, IL 61356.

-Online registration can be completed by visiting https://form.jotform.com/200494671640151
+Online registration can be completed by visiting https://form.jotform.com/200494671640151.